glotter/psims/README.md

 104/116

 The latitude/longitude format is also appended to the weather and soils variables to determine the pathname to input files for a specific grid point.
 For example, suppose weather is set to /Users/davidk/psims/data/agmerra.
 For grid 104/114, psims will include all files in the path: /Users/davidk/psims/data/agmerra/104/114/*.

 It is important then, that for data exists in the soils and weather directory for each grid point.
 Missing data will result in errors.

 How to Modify Swift Configuration
 =================================
-Info about swift.properties here.
+Determining how Swift runs is controlled by a file called conf/swift.properties.
+The swift.properties file defines the scheduler to use, the location of work and scratch directories, and controls parallelism.
+More information about swift.properties options can be found at http://swiftlang.org/guides/trunk/userguide/userguide.html#_configuration.

 Debugging
 =========
-Information about how to debug when things go wrong.
+When problems occur, there are a few places to look to get answers about why the problems are occuring.
+The first is the standard output of
+Swift.
+You will see this info on your screen as psims is running.
+Since there are many tasks running at once, it may scroll by your screen too quickly.
+This output will also be recorded in runNNN/swift.out.

+Another place to look is the runNNN/*.d directory.
+An info log file should exist in that directory for each failing task.
+The info file contains the stdout and stderr output of RunpSIMS.sh.
+Each significant command should be logged with a timestamp so you can track the progress and get a better idea of what's happening.

 Midway
 ======
-Midway specific setup (location of APSIM tar, DSCM75 tar, etc).
-Information about slurm partitions, QoS limits, scratch filesystems.
+To run pSIMS on midway, the first thing you need to do is load the required modules.

+$ module load java ant git mono/2.10 hdf5/1.8 nco/4.3 boost/1.50 netcdf/4.2 jasper python/2.7 cdo/1.6 tcllib/1.15 swift/0.95-RC5

+The conf/swift.properties file is configured to use the sandyb slurm partition.
+The sandyb partition has 16 cores per node.
+The default configuration is to request nodes in chunks of 3, up to the Midway limit of 1536 total cores.

+Running pSIMS jobs on Midway should be done from within the /scratch/midway filesystem.
+Swift will use the /scratch/local filesystem on each node to perform the work, then transfer results back to your current working directory on /scratch/midway.